-The project is "mine ready" with the key permits required to operate the CS Project in place and with no time constraints on when mining must start, save for periodic renewals of the air quality permit and payment of annual claim fees.
+The CS Project is "mine ready" with the key operating permits already in place.
+The Company is able to maintain this mineready status at low cost and with no time constraints as to when mining must start, save for periodic renewals of the air quality permit and payment of annual claim fees.